Salomón Rondón: Everton

 On 31 August 2021 Rondón joined Everton on a free transfer, reuniting with his former Newcastle and Dalian Pro manager Rafael Benítez.
 He signed a two-year contract with the option for a third season.
-He scored his first goal for the club in December 2021 against Crystal Palace in a 3–1 loss at Selhurst Park.
-In March 2022, he scored both goals in a 2–0 victory over National League side Boreham Wood at Goodison Park in the fifth round of the FA Cup.
-On 16 December 2022, Everton announced that Rondon had left "with immediate effect after reaching an agreement with the club to terminate his contract".
+He scored his first goal for the club on 12 December against Crystal Palace in a 3–1 loss at Selhurst Park.

+On 3 March 2022, he scored both goals in a 2–0 victory over National League side Boreham Wood at Goodison Park in the fifth round of the FA Cup.
+With Jarrad Branthwaite already sent off, he was shown a red card on 15 May in a 3–2 home loss to Brentford for a foul on Rico Henry within four minutes of entering the pitch; he wrote an apology.
+Everton announced that Rondón had left on 16 December "with immediate effect after reaching an agreement with the club to terminate his contract".

+River Plate

+On 31 January 2023, Rondón signed for River Plate in Argentina, on a contract until December 2025.
+He played 34 games overall in his first year in Buenos Aires, scoring 10 goals, one behind club top scorer Miguel Borja; the team won the Argentine Primera División title.
+His tally started on 9 April with two goals in a 3–0 win at Club Atlético Huracán, and included the opener of a 2–0 victory away to Boca Juniors in the Superclásico on 1 October.
+On 26 December 2023, Rondón and River Plate reached an agreement to terminate the player's contract.

+Pachuca

+On 30 December 2023, Rondón joined Mexican club Pachuca.
+On 2 June 2024, Rondón scored 2 goals for Pachuca in a 3–0 win against Columbus Crew in the CONCACAF Champions Cup final.
+He was also the tournament's top goal scorer, with 9 goals.

+Loan to Oviedo

+On 3 July 2025, Rondón returned to Spain and its top tier, after agreeing to a one-year loan deal with Real Oviedo.
+Later that year, on 30 September, he scored his first goal for the club in a 2–1 away win over Valencia.

 International career

+Youth

 Rondón appeared for the Venezuela under-20 side in the 2009 FIFA World Cup in Egypt.
-He scored four times during the competition – as teammate Yonathan del Valle, with both netting hat-tricks in the 8–0 group stage routing of Tahiti – as the former managed to qualify for the last-16 stage.
+He scored four times during the competition – as teammate Yonathan del Valle, with both netting hat-tricks in the 8–0 group stage routing of Tahiti – as the former managed to qualify for the Round of 16 stage.